Akshat17400560/Akshat17400560/README.md

 - 🔭 **Currently Exploring:**
   Python, C++, Flask, Front-end Development & Machine Learning
 - 🛠️ **Projects I'm Building:**
-  - *Stellar Classification Model* – Predicting star types from spectral data.
+  - *Stellar Classification Model* – A supervised ML model built using Scikit-learn to classify stars like Main Sequence, Giants, and White Dwarfs based on features such as temperature, luminosity, radius, and spectral class.
+It merges my passion for astrophysics with machine learning to simulate stellar evolution.
-  - *Cloud-Based VM Launcher* – Simplifying infrastructure setup via web interfaces.
+  - *AI-Based Code Optimizer* – A Flask-based web app that uses NLP and ML to analyze source code and recommend structural and performance improvements.
+It’s designed to simplify code reviews, improve readability, and assist developers in writing cleaner, more efficient code automatically.

 - 🎓 **Always Learning:**
   Cosmology, Quantum Mechanics, and how the Universe works at both the tiniest and grandest scales.
 - 🌠 **Fun Fact:**
-  When I’m not coding, I’m lost in the mysteries of black holes, supernovae, and the expanding cosmos — or planning my next travel escape.
+  When I'm not immersed in code, you'll probably find me exploring the wonders of the universe — pondering black holes, supernovae, or the vastness of space.
+And when the stars take a break, so do I planning my next adventure on Earth.

 ---